PoisotLab/ms_network_prediction/manuscript.md

 modeler determines the performance characteristics of the chosen model [@Hastie2009EleSta].

-In the context of _model selection_, a naive initial approach is to simply compute the average error between the model's prediction and the true data we have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
+In the context of _model selection_, a naïve initial approach is to simply compute the average error between the model's prediction and the true data we have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
 One approach to avoid overfitting is